SongGithub/pelicanblog/content/2014 intern/arti8_admired_people.rst

 Roy.
 Fileding
 =============
 When trying gain understanding of REST framework, there is a key person I can't avoid.
-He is Roy who invented the RESTful framework in his thesis.
+He is Roy who invented the RESTful framework in his dissertation.
 The thesis then stood out from majority doctoral papers that were less influential to human IT infrastructure.
 I am very interested in how did he come up with such a invovative idea.

 Addy Osmani
 ===========